5 Chemicals to Avoid in Cleaning Products

 Despite the cozy calm of a clean space, a multitude of unregulated, cancer causing chemicals are likely spritzed and sprayed throughout your home, which can lead to serious health issues while also harming the environment.

 As many of us know, essential oils can be used as effective alternatives to traditional household cleaners.
 To help you make safer choices, we’ve put together a list of chemicals to avoid along with DIYs so you can make your own essential oil-based cleansers.

 An ether alcohol used as a solvent, fragrance ingredient and masking agent.

 Found In: Glass cleaners, carpet cleaners, oven cleaners and rust removers.

 Possible Health Concerns: Irritation to the skin, eyes and lungs and organ toxicity.

-EG’s Windex replacement: Combine 12 drops Cleaning Blend, 1 oz white vinegar and 1 oz water in a spray bottle.
+EG’s Windex replacement: Combine 12 drops Cleaning Blend, 1 oz grain alcohol and 1 oz distilled water in a spray bottle.
 Shake well to combine.
 Use to clean mirrors and windows.